ilyasergey/YSC2229/source/week-10-reading-files.rst

    In_channel.close file;
    strings

-Notice that before the function returns its result, it has to close the channel, thus giving up the read-acces to it, so other applications could use it.
-If it is not done, no other program (including the same one) will be able to get an access to this file (an attempt of doing so will result in a runtime error).
+Notice that before the function returns its result, it has to close the channel, thus giving up the read access to it, so other applications could use it.
+This should be done because operating systems have a limit on the number of files that can be opened simultaneously for reading and writing.

 In OCaml, the pattern of reading from a file and closing the channel after completing the optation can be done using the ``with_file`` function which takes a file name an a function that tells ``f`` how to obtain a result from the input channel ``input`` of the file::